What Is a Car Insurance Deductible

 Comprehensive coverage deductibles apply to non-collision incidents that damage your vehicle.
 These include theft, vandalism, fire, floods, hail damage, falling objects, and animal collisions.
 Think of comprehensive as covering incidents where your car is harmed by something other than driving into another vehicle or object.

-Comprehensive deductibles commonly range from $100 to $1,500, with many drivers selecting lower deductibles for this coverage compared to collision.
+Comprehensive deductibles commonly range from $100 to $1,500, with many drivers selecting lower deductibles — often $100 — for this coverage compared to collision.
 For example, if a hailstorm causes $2,000 in damage and you have a $250 comprehensive deductible, you pay $250 and your insurer pays $1,750.
+Learn more about how comprehensive car insurance works and when it's worth keeping.

 2026 Premium Benchmarks by Deductible Level

-New national data reveals how your deductible choice directly affects what you pay each year for full coverage car insurance.
-The national average full coverage premium in 2026 is approximately $2,340 per year, but your deductible selection can move that number significantly.
+Your deductible choice directly affects what you pay each year for full coverage car insurance.
+National full coverage premiums in 2026 average between $2,256 and $2,697 per year depending on the source and your driver profile — but your deductible selection can move that number significantly.
+Bankrate's April 2026 data puts the national average at $2,697 per year ($225/month), assuming a standard $500 deductible.

 When You Actually Pay the Deductible